Photonic Exceptional Points in Holography and QCD: Holographic confining toy model of coupled ternary resonators and EPs

 However, in the hard-wall model, the excitation spectrum is not in the form of $m_n^2 \sim n$, as one would expect.
 To achieve such a spectrum, one can use the ``soft-wall'' model instead.
 In the soft-wall model, the effective potential for a dilaton $D=\lambda^2 z^2$ is in the form of \cite{Bianchi:2021sug}

-Instead of a hard wall, the AdS horizon then is cut softly with an exponential function $e^{-D}$.
-Then, the eigenvalues and eigenfunctions are \cite{Bianchi:2021sug}
+Instead of using a hard wall model, the AdS horizon then could be cut softly with an exponential function $e^{-D}$.
+Then, the eigenvalues and eigenfunctions would be \cite{Bianchi:2021sug}

-Here, $L_{n, \ell}(x)$ are the Laguerre polynomials, whose behavior is shown in figure \ref{fig:BesselLag}.
+Here, $L_{n, \ell}(x)$ are the Laguerre polynomials.
 One should note that at EPs the norm of these wave functions vanishes and there is a square-root branch point in the interaction strength.
 When at the EP, the norm of a wave function vanishes, the two resonances coalesce, and the spectroscopic factors increase significantly.
 This effect has been used to model nuclei near the drip line \cite{Michel_2010}, which specifically is an open system.
 Here we use such soft-wall models to construct our analogy.